ahmadsolehin/Angular-4---CRUD-Example-App/README.md

 perform CRUD operations using Angular 4. use an in-memory data store in this example to add, remove, update and delete products from an array.

+using Lodash and Bootstrap 4 in this example as well.

 ### Running the Project
 1) Open a command prompt in the project's root directory